devluanna/api-wishly-app/README.md

 # Backend API for 'Wishlyapp-frontend with Angular/Typescript' project.
-This API was developed for an Angular project (where I developed a front with a login screen with Authentication and Authorization)
+This API was developed for an Angular project (where I developed a front with a login screen with Authentication and Authorization) [most updated branch > DEVELOPER]
 <br />
 💻 Technologies used:
 - Java 17